destapi/riot-blog/README.md

-# Small but mighty - Riot JS + Zustand
+# Small but mighty - Riot JS

 Riot is a tiny and reactive web component library which is simply refreshing to use